Angelo Evelyn

-Angelo Evelyn (born 1942) is a Canadian artist.
+Angelo Evelyn (1942-2023) was a Canadian artist.

-In the course of his career, Evelyn resided and maintained studios in Montreal (Canada), Bremen, Paris, Aachen (Germany), Trondheim (Norway), and Rotterdam (The Netherlands).
+In the course of his career, Evelyn resided and maintained studios in Montreal, Canada, Bremen, Germany, Paris, France Aachen, Germany, Trondheim, Norway, and Rotterdam, Netherlands.

 Early life

 Evelyn was born in Saint John, New Brunswick, Canada, and grew up in Vancouver, British Columbia, where he obtained a degree in Physics and Mathematics at the University of British Columbia.

 From May 1966 to February 1967, known as Fred A. Evelyn, he was on meteorological officer training in Ottawa, Toronto, and CFB Trenton with John Gordon, Bob Clibbon, Brian Mason, Dave Philips, Alfred Warkentin, and David Hagborg amongst others.

 In 1969, he traveled to England.
 Upon his return in 1970, he briefly held scientific positions in Montréal while simultaneously starting to paint as an autodidact.
 He soon moved back to Europe and Morocco, however, "filling many sketchbooks with drawings and small paintings."
 Returning to Montreal in 1971, he resumed his scientific position at McGill University.

 In 1973, he left Canada, settling down in West Berlin where he enrolled in the Free University of Berlin, earning his livelihood as a painter of billboards for major commercial fairs and exhibitions, while also applying for admission at the Berlin art academy.